trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 let credentials = interaction.presentCredential(selectedVCs)
 // Consider checking the activity log at some point after the interaction

+// To force a specific credential to be presented, even if it doesn't match all
+// requirements, use this instead of presentCredential: let preferredVC = savedCredentials.atIndex(0) interaction.presentCredentialUnsafe(preferredVC)
 ```

 ### Error Codes & Troubleshooting Tips